Dr. Danping Wang, University of Auckland, New Zealand

-Dr. Michael Everson is an Associate Professor of Foreign Language and ESL Education at The University of Iowa where he manages K-12 teacher certification programs for 8 foreign languages including Chinese.
+Dr. Michael Everson (retired) was an Associate Professor of Foreign Language and ESL Education at The University of Iowa where he managed K-12 teacher certification programs for 8 foreign languages including Chinese.
 He earned his Ph.D. in Foreign Language Education from The Ohio State University.
 Dr. Everson’s primary research interest investigates second language reading in Chinese.
 He has published in a variety of foreign language outlets, and is past editor of the Journal of the National Council of Less Commonly Taught Languages.
 Dr. Everson has sat on the Chinese Language Teachers Association Board of Directors for two terms, the editorial board of the Modern Language Journal, and is past-President of the National Council of Less Commonly Taught Languages.
-He is currently a member of the StarTalk Advisory Board, which is working to start K-12 language and teacher education programs in Chinese and Arabic.
-He is also co-editor of the (2009) book, Teaching Chinese as a Foreign Language: Theories and Applications (Cheng & Tsui, Boston).
+He was co-editor of the (2009) book, Teaching Chinese as a Foreign Language: Theories and Applications (Cheng & Tsui, Boston).

 Dr. Huamei Han is an Assistant Professor in TEAL (TESL/TEFL) at Faculty of Education, Simon Fraser University.
 Trained in Chinese linguistics, Dr. Han was a faculty member specializing in Teaching Chinese as a Second/Foreign Language at East China Normal University in Shanghai until 1999.
 In Canada, she taught both adults and children Mandarin-Chinese for four years, with School of Continuing Studies at University of Toronto and Toronto District School Board respectively.
 Dr. Han earned her PhD in Second Language Education from University of Toronto in 2007.
 Her current research focuses on language use and identity construction in multilingual settings, and the application and impact of Expressive Writing pedagogy on monolingual and multilingual.
 Dr. Han has published academically and literarily in both English and Chinese in China and Canada.
 Life Rattle Press published a collection of her stories set in China and written in English in “Transfer and Other stories” in 2004 and 2005.
 Her most recent academic contribution is appearing in TESOL Quarterly.